MoserMichael/teach-your-children-well/README.md

 One reason: our local schools are kind of, depressing.
 Also we have the summer vacations, so there is no choice: i must make an effort to keep my home front busy...

+One thing that is especially depressing: teachers seem to be upset by questions.
+That means many of them are not quite pushing kids to inquire about things.

 --

 Another rational: me getting bored on "the internet" and being a bit disillusioned about all of it... (need a new motivation, sort of)